smartprocure/prom-utils/README.md

 The last result of calling `fn` can be obtained by referencing `lastResult` on the returned object.

+The cause of the last automatic queue flush can be obtained by referencing `lastFlush` on the returned object.

 ```typescript
 const writeToDatabase = async (records) => {...}